pznamir00/Handwritten-Chars-Recognizer/README.md

 Accuracy of model is 85%.
 <br/>
 <br/>
-Program has test own images normalization system that user can ensure own picture and test it.
+Program has test system of normalize images that user can ensure own picture and test it.